 Because we understand that each component in construction equipment has a unique and specific function, we offer a wide variety of long-lasting, high-quality plastics to manufacture the exact part you need.
 This includes ABS, Polyethylene, Acrylic, Styrene, and other plastic materials that we can customize with your unique branding, silk screening, and painting, or even add special coatings or textures.

-Custom Injection Molding for Construction and Farm Equipment
+Custom Injection Molding for Construction Equipment

 Injection molding provides the perfect blend of high levels of accuracy, detail, and complete uniformity no matter how large the order is.
 It is a technique used to create plastic components in which plastic pellets are heated to a liquid and then are injected with high pressure into a 3D mold.
 This method is best used for smaller parts and components or for pieces that need intensely precise detailing or variable thickness.

 Because injection molding requires highly pressurized injections, tooling is a double-sided design made from a very strong material, either steel, aluminum, or copper alloy.
 This means that the tooling cost is often very high to start out with, but tooling is a one-time price.
-If you need a large quantity or will need repeated order fulfillments, you’ll find that injection molding has a low price per unit cost.
-Our presses range from 100 tons to 530 tons, so no matter what type of plastic part or component you need for your construction or farm equipment, we have the capability to manufacture it.
+If you need a large quantity or will need repeated orders fulfilled, you’ll find that injection molding has a low price per unit cost.
+Our presses range from 100 tons to 530 tons, so no matter what type of plastic part or component you need for your construction equipment, we have the capability to manufacture it.

-Injection molded farm and construction equipment parts include:
+Injection molded construction parts include:

 - Knobs and Dials